lmflolo/portfolio-project-1/README.md

 #### The Contact Page

   - This page will allow the user to contact the website owner with a business enquiry or any questions they may have.
 The user will be able to freely write their message in a text area.
 The user will be required to submit their first name, last name, and email address.
+  - An asterisk indicates to the user which input fields are required.

 ![Contact Page](assets/documentation/readme-contact.png)